On Monday 18 February, Channel 4 Dispatches will air a programme titled;

-The FBU has not yet seen the programme, but understands that it will be highly critical of the London Fire Brigade’s response to the Grenfell Tower fire.
+The Fire Brigades Union (FBU) has not yet seen the programme, but understands that it will be highly critical of the London Fire Brigade’s response to the Grenfell Tower fire.

 Ahead of the programme’s broadcast, Matt Wrack, FBU general secretary, said: